Mansfield District: History

 The new district was named Mansfield after its main town.
 Unusually for a district taking the same name as a former borough, the new Mansfield district was not granted borough status.
 Instead charter trustees were established for the area of the former borough of Mansfield, with responsibility for looking after the civic regalia of the town.

 Since 2002 the council has been led by a directly elected mayor.

+Under current local government reorganisation plans, all district councils in Nottinghamshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new Nottinghamshire unitary authority.
+Andy Abrahams, incumbent Mayor from 2019, confirmed that the position would be abolished as part of the changes scheduled for 2028.

 Governance

 Mansfield District Council provides district-level services.
 County-level services are provided by Nottinghamshire County Council.
 Warsop is also a civil parish, which is a third tier of local government for that part of the district.

 Political control

 The council has been under Labour majority control since the 2023 election.

 The first election to the modern district council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until coming into its powers on 1 April 1974.
 Since 1974 political control of the council has been as follows: